 While participating in the Faculty Phased Retirement Plan, faculty members are eligible for the same benefits as during their full faculty engagement.
 Following are details on benefit programs.

 Eligibility for the health, dental, and vision insurance plans and flexible spending accounts remains the same during phased retirement.
 Contributions are based on full-time equivalent salary during the second and third years of phased retirement.

-During phased retirement, faculty may continue to participate in the Yale University Retirement Account Plan (YURAP).
-Contributions and match will be based on the actual salary earned in the year (i.e. 100% salary the first year, 75% the second, and 50% the third).
-Faculty can contribute up to 75% of their salary, not to exceed the annual statutory maximum, which is currently $22,500.
-Any participant over age 59½ has access to funds they contributed and earnings on those contributions.
-Faculty will have full access to YURAP accounts in retirement.
+Eligible faculty may continue to participate in the Yale University Retirement Account Plan (YURAP) or the Tax-Deferred 403(b) Savings Plan.
+YURAP contributions and match will be based on the actual salary earned in the year (i.e. 100% salary the first year, 75% the second, and 50% the third).
+Any participant over age 59.5 has access to funds they contributed and earnings on those contributions.

 457(b) Deferred Compensation Plan